James4Ever0/notes/Video Database.md

 Split audio and grab the main speaker. clone the voice and perhaps changes the gender.

-Split video and do human/image segmentation if human/target is found. put it onto another human's background masking the original human, with similar areas and movements.
+Split video and do human/image segmentation if human/target is found. put it onto another human/target's background masking the original human, with similar areas and movements.

 Analyze video with off-topic(offline) and of-topic(online) sources.